MoniMurray/bookworms-et-al/README.md

 A user can finalise their purchase of the products on this page.
 They are required to add shipping details for their order, and securely add their card details.
 The processing of the user's card is managed using Stripe secure payments system.

-On the checkout page, a user can opt-in to update their profile with their shipping details for speed of checkout on their next visit to the store.
+On the checkout page, a user can opt-in to update their profile with their shipping details for speed of checkout on their next visit to the store and so a returning logged-in user will have most of their details pre-populated into this form, save for the Name field, and the credit card field, both of which they are required to complete for each checkout process.

 #### Products